 Then add the Herbie's Cardamom Seeds (ground), heavy cream, and salt to taste.

-Want to make this soup heartier?
-Simple cook 1 pound of sliced bacon until golden brown and crispy.
+Chef Tommy's Tip - To make this soup heartier, simply cook 1 pound of sliced bacon until golden brown and crispy.
 Chop the bacon into bite sized pieces and garnish the soup with it and enjoy!

 Crisp and elegant this light gold Sauvignon Blanc has the illusion of citrus and passion-fruit on the nose finishing with a lingering soft, dry melon on the palate.